kolobok-kelbek/cong/README.md

     with the passed extension are loaded and unmarshal.
 4. `LoadFromEmbedFSByPath(projectName string, dir embed.FS, path string, ext ConfigExtension) (*T, error)`-all files by
     path from the embed.FS with the passed extension are loaded and unmarshal.
+5. `LoadFromEnv(projectName string) (*T, error)` - fills config only from environment variables, which is handy for Twelve-Factor applications where no config files should be mounted.

 ### Examples